Transformation

 Charles Lindblom

-• Politics, Economics, and Welfare (1953, with Robert Dahl).
+• Charles E. Lindblom and Robert A. Dahl: Politics, Economics, and Welfare (1953).
 The broader framework on how societies coordinate action through markets, hierarchies, bargaining, and polyarchy.

 L. David Marquet